Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Macedon has two operational public transport stops, offering a mix of train services.
+Macedon has two operational public transport stops offering a mix of train services.
 These stops are served by four distinct routes, collectively facilitating 230 weekly passenger trips.
-Transport accessibility is limited in the area, with residents typically residing 1081 meters from the nearest transport stop.
-As a predominantly residential region, most commuters travel outward, primarily using cars (94%).
-On average, there are 2.0 vehicles per dwelling, exceeding the regional average.
-According to the 2021 Census, 39.5% of residents work from home, potentially due to COVID-19 conditions.
+Transport accessibility is limited with residents typically located 1081 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Car remains the primary mode of transport at 94%.
+Vehicle ownership averages 2.0 per dwelling, exceeding regional averages.

-Service frequency averages 32 trips per day across all routes, resulting in approximately 115 weekly trips per individual stop.
+A significant 39.5% of residents work from home (2021 Census).
+Service frequency averages 32 trips daily across all routes, equating to approximately 115 weekly trips per individual stop.

 Frequently Asked Questions - Transport